felias-fogg/dw-link/docs/manual.md

 A more minimalistic approach might be better if you are uncomfortable using Arduino IDE 2.
 The GNU Debugger GDB provides console-based interactions and can be easily configured to work with dw-link.
 You only must install the avr-gdb debugger and the appropriate board manager files.
 Note that this works only with Arduino IDE versions at least 1.8.13.

-As mentioned above, you must keep in mind that you cannot use the `Arduino Uno` selection in the `Tools` menu to debug a UNO board.
+As mentioned above, you must keep in mind that you cannot use the `Arduino Uno` selection in the `Tools` menu to debug an UNO board.
 You have to select the `Atmega328` board instead and select `External 16 MHz` as the clock source.

 ### 6.1 Installing board manager files